AanZee/conventions/go/README.md

 It's also common use, when a variable name holds an abbreviation, that the letters are all capitals, or all lowercase. like "SQLStatement" or "sqlStatement"

-## linting
+## Linting

-It is nice to start a linter now and then. make check, or make check2 will run the linters and will check your files for "mistakes".
+It is nice to start a linter now and then.
+Make check, or make check2 will run the linters and will check your files for "mistakes".
 Try to improve your code with the hints you get from them.

 ## Code Quality